sgago/thestudyguide/algorithms/algorithms.md

 3000 < N < 10^6 | O(N) or O(NlogN) | 2 pointers, greedy, heap, and sorting.
 N > 10^6 | O(logN) or O(1) | Binary search, math, cycle sort adjacent problems.

-Again, guessing the optimal solution from the size of input elements constraint is certainly error prone.
-This could *maybe suggest a solution for you maybe*.
+Guessing the optimal solution from the size of input elements constraint is obviously a risk. _You're guessing after all_.
+Regardless, this could *maybe suggest a direction or solution to think about*.

 ## Pedantic sidenote
 Skip this section if your new to Big O notation or want to save yourself some time.